umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-8.md

 In this guide you can read more about the tool, its limitations, and how to use it in practice.

+{% hint style="info"%}
+## Migrating Umbraco Cloud sites

+Follow the [steps outlined in the Umbraco Cloud documentation](https://docs.umbraco.com/umbraco-cloud/upgrades/migrate-from-umbraco-7-to-8.md) to upgrade your Umbraco 7 site on Cloud.
+{% endhint %}

 ## What are the limitations?

-In the following section, you can learn more about the limitations on migrating content from Umbraco 7 to Umbraco 8.
+In the following section, you can learn more about the limitations of migrating content from Umbraco 7 to Umbraco 8.

 ### Versions supported